He tells me everyone has a god-shaped hole.

 The contents of that enclave signifying nothing beyond

-a persistence to reject a god that does not know love.
+a persistence to reject his god that does not know love.

 Wet ice formed on frosted car windows that late night I prayed

-for you to save me.
+for him to save me.
 We were finally on our way home from somewhere

 staying longer than they had wanted.
 Leaving behind one tension,